SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 > Though not essential, it is recommended that an external, spindle disk is used to provide for backups and the storage of non-essential data.
 At the time of writing, I chose a 12TB SanDisk G-Drive that connects via USB-C.

 #### 4.2.5	Motherboard
 Motherboards are a great way to overspend.
 Vendors charge considerably more for enthusiast devices with fancy LEDs, cool aesthetics, and support for the fastest components as well as overclocking.
 The trap is thinking that having the fastest components will produce the best results.
 Generally, enthusiast level hardware is great for bragging rights and not much else in a practical sense.
-To avoid overspending, spec your CPU, RAM, GPU, and storage then find an appropriate motherboard from the same vendor that provides your GPU.
+To avoid overspending, spec your CPU, RAM, GPU, and storage then find an appropriate motherboard.
 Even if you intend on overclocking, you likely don’t need the flagship motherboard.

+> To maximise compatibility as well as aid in optimisation, it tends to be a good idea to get the motherboard from the same manufacturer as your GPU.

 At the time of writing, I chose the Asus Prime Z790-A Wi-Fi motherboard.
 I chose that motherboard because it is the best available consumer-grade device within the Asus range that satisfies the requirements in this section.